bergmeister/posh-vsts-cli/README.md

 >vsts build queue --instance
 ````

-It is intended to add future support for subgroups and tab complete on available entities (e.g. `vsts build queue --definition-name` to tab complete the available definition names)
+It is intended to add future support on available entities (e.g. `vsts build queue --definition-name` to tab complete the available definition names).